carmecorbi/mcv-c5-team1/week4/README.md

 | Val   | 0.10   | 0.01    | 0.23    | 0.20   |
 | Test  | 0.10   | 0.01    | 0.22    | 0.20   |

 ## Cleaning dataset

-Based on the poor performance observed in Task 1, we decided to clean the dataset.
-The dataset included many images and captions that could hinder model learning, such as images containing only text, duplicated visuals with different captions, or images with people.
+Based on the poor performance observed in Task 1, we decide to clean the dataset.
+The dataset includes many images and captions that could hinder model learning, such as images containing only text, duplicated visuals with different captions, or images with people.

-This cleaning process was split into three main steps:
+This cleaning process is split into three main steps:

 ### Step 1: Cleaning Images Containing Only Text